 If you can start replacing the latter with the former, you’re going to start engaging your audience much more, and standing out more, and drawing people towards your products and services more.

-Think of it as two hours of private access to my marketing brain, focused entirely on you, all for a reasonable price.
+Think of it as an hour of private access to my marketing brain, focused entirely on you, all for a reasonable price compared to the difference it will make in your business.

 (Notice, I didn’t say, “Only a few spots left!” etc. Because that’s bullshit.
 If you want my help, and you have a business where this moderate level of investment makes sense, then I’m happy to help.)